 - Component Goals

 Each is helpful in its own way.
-But they are different in the type of value they add, and how we can best use them.
-Let’s dive into each one below.
+But they are different in the type of value they add and how we can best use them.
+So let’s dive into each one below.

 TODOs are simple tasks in your life that, for lack of a better term, “just need to get done.”
 These include chores around the house, errands, and other “life logistics” like paperwork.

-Generally, completing one of your TODOs won’t improve your life all that much.
+Generally, completing one of your TODOs won’t significantly improve your life.
 Usually, it’s more about preventing a problem that would arise if you DIDN’T do that thing.
-Eg: running out of food, getting a fine for not paying a bill on time, having a nasty house, etc.
+E.g., running out of food, getting a fine for not paying a bill on time, having a nasty house, etc.

-A kickstart goal is an objective that is itself quite small and simple, but sets a larger process in motion.
-It’s a simple step that starts the fire, that sets the ball rolling down the hill, that flips the switch from “off” to “on” – do you want me to keep going?
+A kickstart goal is an objective that is relatively small and simple but sets a more extensive process in motion.
+It’s a simple step that starts the fire, sets the ball rolling down the hill, and flips the switch from “off” to “on” – do you want me to keep going?
 Because I’ve got metaphors all day for this.

 The reason I have so many metaphors for it is because of how important this topic is to me.
 I think about it constantly.
 Understanding how important it is to take the first step has been one of the biggest revelations in my life.
 And still, not nearly enough people see what a big deal it can be.

-One of the biggest things that holds us back from completing major life goals is that we never start.
+The biggest thing that holds us back from completing crucial life goals is that we never start.
 Therefore, switching your attention away from the giant, intimidating, life-changing goal and toward a short, simple kickstart goal to get things in motion is one of the most valuable shifts you can make.

-Small goals can not only help you to kick off big goals, but they can also help you to follow through and execute on those bigger goals.
-Remember, the hardest thing about major life goals is that they are intimidating.
+Small goals can help you kick off big ones, but they can also help you follow through and execute on those bigger goals.
+Remember, the most challenging thing about significant life goals is that they are intimidating.
 When we’re intimidated, we get overwhelmed.
-And when we’re overwhelmed, working on our goals is uphill all the way..
+And when we’re overwhelmed, working on our goals is uphill all the way.

 That means the trick to achieving big goals is to break them down into parts that we can manage.
 Component goals are those manageable parts.

 Rather than trying to change your life all at once, look for the individual components of the big thing.
-Pick something that you understand, that you know you can achieve, and then do it.
+Pick something that you understand and know you can achieve, and then do it.
 And like that, your big goal just got a little bit smaller.

 Don’t Lose the Forest for the Trees

-Short term goals help you to live an easier and happier life.
-But like anything that makes life easier and happier, we ought to be mindful not to overdo it.
+Short-term goals help you to live a happier and more frictionless life.
+But like anything that makes life easier and more content, we ought to be mindful not to overdo it.

-If we only ever focus on the tasks that look easiest to complete, then we’re following a path based on what’s easiest, rather than what is most impactful.
-The trick is to keep your sights on what you really want, while looking for the simplest, most manageable path to achieve it.
+If we only focus on the quickest tasks to complete, we’re following a path based on what’s easiest rather than what is most impactful.
+The trick is to keep your sights on what you really want while looking for the simplest, most manageable path to achieve it.

-Thinking intentionally about our objectives helps us steer away from little distractions and toward big, walloping achievements.
+Thinking intentionally about our objectives helps us steer away from little distractions and toward tremendous, walloping achievements.

-Use your short term goals wisely, and not only will you find your life steadily getting on track, you’ll see that nothing can stand in the way of you and all that you want to accomplish.
+Use your short-term goals wisely, and not only will you find your life steadily getting on track, but you’ll also see that nothing can stand in the way of you and all that you want to accomplish.